AnishRane-cox/anishrane.github.io/projects.md

 <hr class="neon-line">

-<br>✨ Each of these projects started as curiosity but ended up becoming solutions that others could use, learn from, or
+✨ Each of these projects started as curiosity but ended up becoming solutions that others could use, learn from, or build upon.
-build upon.
 My hope is that they inspire you to imagine your own because every project starts with a single _“what if?”_.